AdobeDocs/experience-manager-64.en/help/assets/managing-linked-subassets.md

 ## Adobe InDesign: Add assets as references {#add-aem-assets-as-references-in-adobe-indesign}

-To reference AEM assets from within an InDesign file, either drag AEM assets to the InDesign file or export the InDesign file as a ZIP file.
+To reference [!DNL Experience Manager] assets from within an InDesign file, either drag [!DNL Experience Manager] assets to the InDesign file or export the InDesign file as a ZIP file.

-Referenced assets already exist in AEM Assets.
+Referenced assets already exist in [!DNL Experience Manager] Assets.
 You can extract subassets by [configure InDesign server](indesign.md).
 Embedded assets in an InDesign file are extracted as subassets.

 >[!NOTE]
 >